-- Q. Does the grant cover operational costs? - A. Yes, it may cover personnel and administrative costs pertaining to the project, but only in cases where the institution is unable to shoulder such costs.
+- Q. Does the grant cover personnel costs? - A. Yes, it may cover personnel costs pertaining to the project, but only in cases where the institution is unable to shoulder such costs. - Q. Does the grant cover overhead and administrative expenses? - A. No, it will not cover any overhead and administrative expenses.